Jun 05, 2018 By Team YoungWonks *

 Prize: Up to $75,000

 The Intel ISEF is an international pre-college science competition that provides an annual forum for over 1,700 young scientists, engineers and mathematicians from across the world to compete for approximately $4 million in awards.
 Students in grades 9-12 or equivalent must compete in an Intel ISEF affiliated science fairs around the world and win the right to attend the Intel ISEF.
 Students have to present work for their project that includes no more than 12 months of continuous research and does not include research performed over 18 months from the time of the Intel ISEF Fair in which they will be competing.
 Local, regional, and state affiliated fairs take place throughout the year, but all will be completed by early April.
 Each affiliated fair may send a predetermined number of projects to the Intel ISEF.
 Competition begins at the high school level and culminates at the International Science and Engineering Fair, which is usually held in May.
-This year, it was held in Phenix, Arizona on May 12-17, 2019 and next year it will be held from May 10-15 in Anaheim, California.
+Last year, it was held in Phoenix, Arizona on May 12-17, 2019 and this year it will be held from May 10-15 in Anaheim, California.
 For more information, visit https://www.intel.com/content/www/us/en/education/competitions/international-science-and-engineering-fair.html

 Prize: Up to $25,000